robbriers/uklakes/README.md

 request values specified by the robots.txt file of the UK CEH Lakes Portal pages (currently 1 request per 5 seconds and maximum of 3 attempts) and reports progress through the console.
-Any lakes that it fails to retrieve (either through incorrect lakeids or other reasons) are reported at the end of the process.
+Any lakes that it fails to retrieve (either through incorrect wbids or other reasons) are reported at the end of the process.

 The resultant output will have a different number of columns depending on what information is available for the lakes specified, giving NA